The best camera under AU$200

-Our list includes a mix of different camera types, including digital compact cameras, action cameras, film cameras and more.
-Scroll to the bottom of this page for our 'How to choose' section if you need a primer on some of the terminology we're using.
-And for more budget-friendly choices, check out our guides to the best cameras under AU$500 and the best cameras under AU$1000.
+Scroll to the bottom of the page for a primer on the types of camera we've picked – and if you've got a little more budget, check out our guides to the best cameras under AU$500 and the best cameras under AU$1000.

 Hannah specializes in portrait, fashion and lifestyle photography but has more recently branched out in the world of stylized product photography.
 She spent three years working at Wex Photo Video as a Senior Sales Assistant, using her experience and knowledge of cameras to help people buy the equipment that is right for them.
 This makes her ideally placed to hunt down the best bargains on cheap cameras.

-Instax cameras are tremendous knockabout fun, and the cheap Mini 12 will provide hours of instant-print pleasure, as long as you keep it supplied with film (which will cost you).
+Instax cameras are tremendous knockabout fun, and the cheap Mini 12 will provide hours of instant-print pleasure, as long as you keep it supplied with film (which costs).

 Want a GoPro-like experience without paying GoPro prices?
 The AKASO EK7000 Pro is a no-frills action camera that can capture 4K video and decent-looking stills — and it's waterproof.

-If you want to get started shooting film, Ilford's Sprite camera is the perfect way to do it.
-With a built-in flash and viewfinder, it covers the basics, and weighs just 122g.
+If you want to get started shooting film, the Reto Pano camera is the perfect way to do it.
+With a built-in flash and viewfinder, it covers the basics, though the 'panoramic' mode is a gimmick.

 For a more eco-friendly alternative to a disposable film camera, consider the Kodak M35.
 It functions in basically the same way, with simple controls, but can be reloaded with new film.